EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments

-We provide detailed subtask results corresponding to the main LongConvQA experiments highlighted in \Cref{fig:main_exp}.
-For Realtalk and LoCoMo, results are reported in \Cref{tab:appn_convqa_llama} for LLaMA3.2-3B and LLaMA3.1-8B and in \Cref{tab:appn_convqa_qwen} for Qwen2.5-3B and 7B.
-For LongMemEval, results across all four models are reported in \Cref{tab:lme_side_by_side}.
+\Cref{fig:appn_main_convqa} shows the comprehensive LongConvQA evaluation results, comparing \methodname\ against baselines~\citep{xiao2024efficient,li2024snapkv,kim-etal-2024-infinipot,park2025keydiffkeysimilaritybasedkv,kim2025kvzipqueryagnostickvcache} across multiple cache budgets and four model variants, LLaMA3.2-3B, LLaMA3.1-8B, Qwen2.5-3B, and Qwen2.5-7B.
+The corresponding numerical results underlying this figure are reported in \Cref{tab:appn_convqa_llama} for Realtalk and LoCoMo with LLaMA3.2-3B and LLaMA3.1-8B, in \Cref{tab:appn_convqa_qwen} for Qwen2.5-3B and 7B, and in \Cref{tab:lme_side_by_side} for LongMemEval across all four models.